 Landcare Led Bushfire Recovery Projects

-In May 2021, the Federal Environment Minister Sussan Ley announced the $14 million Landcare Led Bushfire Recovery Grants program.
+In May 2021, the former Federal Environment Minister Sussan Ley announced the $14 million Landcare Led Bushfire Recovery Grants program.
 The program supported recovery projects in seven government-designated regions impacted by the Black Summer bushfires in Queensland, New South Wales, the Australian Capital Territory, Victoria and South Australia.

 Managed in partnership between Landcare Australia, the National Landcare Network and the peak Landcare State and Territory organisations, the program saw almost 66,000 Australians- including over 10,000 volunteers, working together to deliver 111 impactful community-driven projects.

 With project successes ranging from Upper Snowy Landcare discovering the best eucalyptus seed sources for future bushfire recovery efforts through climate testing, to the South Australian Museum’s research data leading to the Kangaroo Island Assassin Spider being listed as Critically Endangered under the EPBC Act, the Landcare Led Bushfire Recovery Grants program has had an overwhelmingly positive impact across some of Australia’s most heavily bushfire affected regions.

 Agriculture Kangaroo Island Incorporated – Extension of Thermal Assisted Aerial Cull of Feral Pigs on Kangaroo Island: This project extends feral pig eradication efforts on Kangaroo Island by funding thermally assisted aerial culling of feral pigs on the western end of the island.
 Removing feral pigs from the recovering native vegetation will immediately support the recovery of threatened biodiversity.